draios/sysdig-container-ecosystem/README.md

 #### Operating systems

-OS'’'s that are designed for hosting containers
+OS's that are designed for hosting containers

 * **Docker open source**
   * [boot2docker](http://boot2docker.io/) (basically deprecated by Docker Machine): minimalist Linux for running Docker on PC and Mac in a VM; now used by Docker Machine in certain environments